WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 We want the tool to detect and avoid infinite loop conditions.
 There are options:

-1. Detect infinite loop as the schema is built
+1. Detect infinite loop as the schema is defined

    This requires that when one creates a reference node in a schema definition they also have access to all the previously defined schema objects to allow for inspection of looping conditions at authoring time.
 This creates a tight coupling to whatever component stores the schema defitions, as well as a performance cost at schema authoring time that grows as schema definitions graphs get larger.
+This cost may be deferred to persisting the schema.
+Another drawback of this approach is it entirely relies on the authoring and persistence mechanism to create "valid" data.
+The data generation winds up being unable to guard itself in a reliable way without incurring a performance penalty (keep reading, you will see what I mean).
-2. Detect infinite loop on call to data generation, but before beginning to generate
+3. Detect infinite loop on call to data generation, but before beginning to generate

    Data generation already requires access to a schema defnition store to resolve schema references, so there is no increased integration complexity.
 The problem will come in an up front cost to evaluate every branch of the schema prior to generating data rather than only having to look at the branches chosen during generation.
+An advantage of this approach is that infinite loop detection can be tested as an independent problem of data generation.
 5. Detect infinite loop during data generation

    This option is possibly lower performance, as the need to detect infinite